gzgracez/CS-109A-Final-Project/docs/final_notebook/data.md

 ## Playlists
 Grace created two playlists.
 The first includes random songs that Grace would include in her playlist (a "favorites" playlist), and the other playlist includes random songs that Grace would not include in her playlist (the "not-so-favorites" playlist).
-These two playlists are linked below
+These two playlists are linked below.
-## Grace's Favorites Playlist
+### Grace's Favorites Playlist
 {: .no_toc }
 <iframe src="https://open.spotify.com/embed/user/gzgracez2/playlist/6Jpt5r9KD8FEUDioBFV0r0" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
-## Grace's Not-So-Favorites Playlist
+### Grace's Not-So-Favorites Playlist
 {: .no_toc }
 <iframe src="https://open.spotify.com/embed/user/gzgracez2/playlist/4B3qR5p6PD8nXXeq4C0Gz7" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 ## Spotify API
-We extracted our data from these by using the Spotify API to create a json file of tracks and their features.
+We extracted our data from these playlists by using the Spotify API to create a .csv file of songs and their features.
-We used the Spotify API `user_playlist_tracks` endpoint to collect track features, including `track_id`s, of the tracks in each of these playlists.
+We used the Spotify API's `user_playlist_tracks` endpoint to collect track features, including `track_id`s, of the tracks in each of these playlists.
-We then used the `audio_features` endpoint of the Spotify API to get additional features like `danceability` for each of our tracks.
+We then used the `audio_features` endpoint to get additional features like `danceability` for each of our tracks.
-We added the `in_playlist` feature to each of our tracks, labeling them with a 1 if they were from the favorites playlist and a 0 for the not-so-favorites playlist.
+Finally, we added the `in_playlist` feature to each of our tracks, labeling them with a 1 if they were from the favorites playlist and a 0 indicating the not-so-favorites playlist.
-Finally, we wrote our final object to `spotify.json`.
+All of this data was written to a `spotify.csv` file.

 <hr style="height:2pt">